Books Like The Thursday Murder Club — 7 Cosy Mystery Picks

 Alexander McCall Smith • 1998

 Precious Ramotswe sets up Botswana's first female detective agency and solves cases with wisdom, intuition, and an unshakeable moral compass.
 The warmth and the unconventional protagonist are directly comparable to Osman's approach — McCall Smith takes Mma Ramotswe as seriously as Osman takes Elizabeth.
 A long-running series (over 20 books) for readers who want to live inside a world rather than just visit it.
+This specifically delivers what Thursday Murder Club readers love about Elizabeth: a detective whose greatest asset is her accumulated knowledge of human nature, applied with patience and moral certainty, in a setting that feels like a real community rather than a crime-scene backdrop.

 A Gentleman in Moscow book cover